jmgraham30/baseball_weather/README.md

 # Repository for Project on Open-Air Baseball Parks

-The content of this repository is meant to serve as a model for the semester project assignment in the course [DS 201 *Introduction to Data Science*](https://intro-ds.netlify.app/) as taught during the fall 2023 semester at the [University of Scranton](https://www.scranton.edu/).
+The content of this repository is meant to serve as a model for the semester project assignment in the course [DS 201 *Introduction to Data Science*](https://intro-ds.netlify.app/) as taught during the Fall 2023 semester at the [University of Scranton](https://www.scranton.edu/).

 One may find in this reposiroty: